opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 This will:

-1. Install the necessary dependencies
+1. Install necessary dependencies
-2. Call the Paraglide compiler in your `build` script
+2. Add the Paraglide compiler to your `build` script
-3. Set up any necessary configuration files
+3. Set up configuration files

 ### 2. Set up an adapter (optional)